Natural ways to prevent motion sickness

 Traveling can be full of memories that will last forever.
 But for some travelers, motion sickness awaits the journey whether you fly or drive.

-“Motion sickness, also known as seasickness or carsickness, is caused by a disturbance of the inner ear resulting in spatial orientation and impaired sense of balance and equilibrium,” explains Katie Swanson, a family medicine nurse practitioner at Advocate Medical Group in Huntley, Ill.
-“When the eyes, inner ears, muscles, and joints deliver conflicting information, our brain does not know whether we are stationary or moving.
-Our brain’s confused reaction causes the feeling of motion sickness.”
+“Motion sickness, also known as seasickness or carsickness, is caused by a disturbance of the inner ear resulting in spatial orientation and impaired sense of balance and equilibrium,” explains Katie Swanson, a family medicine nurse practitioner at Advocate Health Care.
+“When the eyes, inner ears, muscles, and joints deliver conflicting information, your brain does not know whether you are stationary or moving.
+Your brain’s confused reaction causes the feeling of motion sickness.”

 Symptoms can include nausea, vomiting, headache, increased saliva production, irritability, dizziness, cold sweats, rapid breathing and pale skin.
 According to Swanson, motion sickness usually resolves when the repetitive motion stops.